Concorde: Cabinet response, treaty

-This concern led to an independent review of the project by the Committee on Civil Scientific Research and Development, which met on topic between July and September 1962.
-The committee ultimately rejected the economic arguments, including considerations of supporting the industry made by Thorneycroft.
-Their report in October stated that it was unlikely there would be any direct positive economic outcome, but that the project should still be considered for the simple reason that everyone else was going supersonic, and they were concerned they would be locked out of future markets.
-Conversely, it appeared the project would not be likely to significantly affect other, more important, research efforts.
+This led to an independent review of the project by the Committee on Civil Scientific Research and Development, which met on the topic between July and September 1962.
+The committee rejected the economic arguments, including considerations of supporting the industry made by Thorneycroft.
+Their report in October stated that any direct positive economic outcome would be unlikely, but that the project should still be considered because everyone else was going supersonic, and they were concerned they would be locked out of future markets.
+The project apparently would not be likely to significantly affect other, more important, research efforts.

-After considerable argument, the decision to proceed ultimately fell to an unlikely political expediency.
 At the time, the UK was pressing for admission to the European Economic Community, and this became the main rationale for moving ahead with the aircraft.
-The development project was negotiated as an international treaty between the two countries rather than a commercial agreement between companies and included a clause, originally asked for by the UK government, imposing heavy penalties for cancellation.
+The development project was negotiated as an international treaty between the two countries rather than a commercial agreement between companies, and included a clause, originally asked for by the UK government, imposing heavy penalties for cancellation.
 This treaty was signed on 29 November 1962.
-Charles De Gaulle would soon veto the UK's entry into the European Community in a speech on 25 January 1963.
+Charles de Gaulle vetoed the UK's entry into the European Community in a speech on 25 January 1963.

 Naming

+At Charles de Gaulle's January 1963 press conference, the aircraft was first called "Concorde".
+The name was suggested by the 18-year-old son of F.G.
+Clark, the publicity manager at BAC's Filton plant.
 Reflecting the treaty between the British and French governments that led to Concorde's construction, the name Concorde is from the French word concorde ([kɔ̃kɔʁd]), which has an English equivalent, concord.
 Both words mean agreement, harmony, or union.
-The name was officially changed to Concord by Harold Macmillan in response to a perceived slight by Charles de Gaulle.
-At the French roll-out in Toulouse in late 1967, the British Government Minister of Technology, Tony Benn, announced that he would change the spelling back to Concorde.
+The name was changed to Concord by Harold Macmillan in response to a perceived slight by de Gaulle.
+At the French roll-out in Toulouse in late 1967, the British Minister of Technology, Tony Benn, announced that he would change the spelling back to Concorde.
 This created a nationalist uproar that died down when Benn stated that the suffixed "e" represented "Excellence, England, Europe, and Entente (Cordiale)".
-In his memoirs, he recounts a tale of a letter from an irate Scotsman claiming: "[Y]ou talk about 'E' for England, but part of it is made in Scotland."
-Given Scotland's contribution of providing the nose cone for the aircraft, Benn replied, "[I]t was also 'E' for 'Écosse' (the French name for Scotland) – and I might have added 'e' for extravagance and 'e' for escalation as well!"
+In his memoirs, he recounted a letter from a Scotsman claiming, "you talk about 'E' for England, but part of it is made in Scotland."
+Given Scotland's contribution of providing the nose cone for the aircraft, Benn replied, "it was also 'E' for 'Écosse' (the French name for Scotland) – and I might have added 'e' for extravagance and 'e' for escalation as well!"

-Concorde also acquired an unusual nomenclature for an aircraft.
 In common usage in the United Kingdom, the type is known as "Concorde" without an article, rather than "the Concorde" or "a Concorde".